calmm-js/partial.lenses/README.md

   shifting all higher indices down by one.
 If the result would be an empty array, the whole result will be `undefined`.
-* When setting a defined value to an index that is higher than the length of the array, the missing elements will be filled with `null`.
+* When setting a defined value to an index that is higher than the length of the array-like object, the missing elements will be filled with `null`.

 For example: